Captain László Ocskay - a forgotten hero

 My father must have had some kind of protective shield around him from an early age.
 He entered this school at the age of 12 with his father, grandfather, mother and little sister.

-In the early 2000’s, another survivor endeavoured to get Captain Osckay commemorated on the Yad Vashem monument, the Righteous among the Nations in Israel.
+In the early 2000’s, another survivor endeavoured to get Captain Ocskay commemorated on the Yad Vashem monument, the Righteous among the Nations in Israel.
 In the process he made a film which my father participated in, which told the story of this “Forgotten Hero”.

 The hallway of the school